csstools/cssdb/STAGES.md

 > “This idea is becoming part of the web.”

-A **Candidate Recommendation** [championed] by a [W3C Working Group], usually implemented by at least 2 [recognized browser vendors], possibly behind a flag. |
+A **Candidate Recommendation** [championed] by a [W3C Working Group] or implemented by at least 3 [recognized browser vendors], possibly behind a flag.
 It should be considered stable and subject to little change.
 Stage 3 features will likely become a standard.
+This feature should be considered somewhat stable but subject to change.
+Polyfill authors and users might experience minor changes to their codebase as the specification evolves.

 ---